GmBodhi/shandler/README.md

 # What is this package about..?

 This is a wrapper/command-handler for discord's new **Slash Commands**.
 Using this package, you can send/edit/delete an interaction response.
 As well as followup messages and more.
 Need support?
 Join our [Support server](https://discord.gg/tMWmEJFq4m).
-Also, consider supporting us.

 ## Table of Contents
 * [Installation](#installation)